cultureamp/kaizen-design-system/CONTRIBUTING.md

     - Under "Commit changes", write a commit message starting with `docs: `, such as `docs: update typography documentation`.
     - Create a new branch for this commit and start a pull request, e.g. `di/update-typography-guidelines`.
     - Click the "Commit changes" button.
 This will start a pull request.
 5. **Create PR**: Click the "Create pull request" button.
-Add someone as a reviewer or let #team_design_systems know.
+Add someone as a reviewer or let #prod_design_systems know.
 6. **PR description and branch preview**:
     - Give your PR **a description** to help reviewers quickly understand why you've made the changes you have made and give feedback.
     - Where it says "No description provided", look for an "**Edit**" action (in the unlabeled icon dropdown).
     - If there is an **open Issue** for your changes, link to it in the description by writing `#` and writing the number or title of the Issue.
 You can find the Issue number or title by searching for it in [Issues](https://github.com/cultureamp/kaizen-design-system/issues).
     - It's convenient for reviewers if you add a link to your "**branch preview**", which shows how your changes will look on the Kaizen Site after it has automatically been built (within a few minutes of opening the PR).
 The branch preview link will use your branch name like this: <https://dev.cultureamp.design/>(branch-name), which you can find in the "Checks" section of the page (likely under "Show all checks" > Branch preview: "Details").

 Once it's approved, click "Squash and merge" to publish your changes.
-Share the link to the updated documentation on #team_design_systems for awareness.
+Share the link to the updated documentation on #prod_design_systems for awareness.